Family Interaction Skills Clinic

 Trauma Recovery Clinic

-Trauma Recovery Clinic, directed by Dr. David DiLillo, provides psychological services for people who are experiencing traumatic stress or post traumatic stress disorder (PTSD) following any type of traumatic event, including sexual assault, intimate partner violence, accidents, disasters, physical assault or other crimes, and violence based on sexual orientation, gender identity, or race.
+The Trauma Recovery Clinic, co-directed by Dr. Anna Jaffe and Dr. David DiLillo, provides psychological services for people who are experiencing traumatic stress or post traumatic stress disorder (PTSD) following any type of traumatic event, including sexual assault, intimate partner violence, accidents, disasters, physical assault or other crimes, and violence based on sexual orientation, gender identity, or race.
 TRC clinicians use evidence based, cognitive behavioral treatment approaches.
+For more information about this clinic, click here.

 For More Information